TamerB/practicing_algorithms/devide_and_conquer/quicksort/README.md

+## Quick Sort algorithm

 This is an example code of quicksort algorithm.

-**USAGE
+In this example, the pivot is by default the last item in the array.
+However, the best approach is to choose the pivot randomly from indices range (n / 4 + 1 to n - n / 4) where n is the array length.

+## USAGE

 In your terminal type

     $ python quicksort.py 2, 9, 7, 4, 8, 3, 1, 5, 6